sybrew/the-seo-framework/readme.txt

 **For everyone:**
 /
-* TODO Added: All WooCommerce Product Images are now also added with multiple `og:image` meta tags.
+* Added: All WooCommerce Product Images are now also added with multiple `og:image` meta tags.
 Now users can now thoroughly scroll through your items when shared on social sites (where supported)!
 * TODO Added: Full Elegant Themes' Divi compatibility.
 Read more below under heading "About: Divi Compatibility".
 * TODO Added: Elegant Themes SEO compatibility.
 * TODO Added: Elegant Themes builder compatibility.